Thank you. Your choice has been saved. You can change your preferences at any time.

 Practice Manager: Hannah Worthington

-Operations Manager/Assistant to Practice Manager: Lisa Brinton
+Operations Manager: Lisa Brinton

 The Practice Manager and Operations Manager are involved in managing all of the business aspects of the practice such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment, information technology and are responsible for running the business side of the Surgery for the Partners.
 The Practice Manager also supports the GPs and other medical professionals with delivering patient services and helps to develop extended services to enhance patient care.